EU Commission says Italy needs to notify Alitalia bailout

 “Only after receiving the notification will we be able to assess its compatibility with EU state aid rules,” he said.

-International Airlines Group (ICAG.L) said earlier on Monday that Italy’s rescue of near-bankrupt airline Alitalia was “illegal” and urged the EU’s executive arm to intervene.
+International Airlines Group said earlier on Monday that Italy’s rescue of near-bankrupt airline Alitalia was “illegal” and urged the EU’s executive arm to intervene.
+[ID:nWLB0055W}